 - At each IPRC/IEP meeting, regardless of the time of year, the following persons need to be present.
 They are the core team.
-It is critical that this is honoured as it is the backbone of the rationale:

-- Current Classroom Teacher

-- SERT or ISP Teacher
+It is critical that this is honoured as it is the backbone of the rationale: - Current Classroom Teacher - SERT or ISP Teacher - Parents/Guardians - Student (if age/ability appropriate).

-- Parents/Guardians

-- Student (if age/ability appropriate).
 This is a school-based decision.
-If the student is 16, he/she should be invited to participate

-- Principal

-- Special Education Consultant/Coordinator

-- Additional support personnel may be included, e.g. Educational Assistants, Psychologists, Speech and Language Pathologists, Occupational Therapists, Physiotherapists, etc. This will vary according to individual student needs.
+If the student is 16, he/she should be invited to participate - Principal - Special Education Consultant/Coordinator (for students with an initial or changed Identification or Placement) - Additional support personnel may be included, e.g. Educational Assistants, Itinerant Teachers, Psychologists, Speech and Language Pathologists, Occupational Therapists, Physiotherapists, etc. This will vary according to individual student needs.